vsallaberry/libvsensors/README.md

 initially written for OSX (10.11.6).
 This lib uses vlib (<https://github.com/vsallaberry/vlib>).

+NOTE: This is a work in progress, this lib is not no fully operational yet.

 ## System requirements
 - A somewhat capable compiler (gcc/clang), make (GNU,BSD), sh (sh/bash/ksh)
   and coreutils (awk,grep,sed,date,touch,head,printf,which,find,test,...)